SWAMI RAMA HIMALAYAN UNIVERSITY

 Unique -- quote in all correspondence

-Your DEB-ID is mandatory for all online programme enrolments and stays valid for
+Your DEB-ID is mandatory for all online programme enrolments and

 your lifetime of online learning.

 Your University Enrolment Number is unique to you.
-Always quote it in any
+Always quote it

 communication with the University.